sleepypioneer/coffee-quality/README.md

 The data used for this project is gathered from [Coffee Quality Institute (CQI)](https://database.coffeeinstitute.org/) in January, 2018.
 Scraping was performed by [James LeDoux](https://github.com/jldbc) and more details can be found [here](https://github.com/jldbc/coffee-quality-database)

 ## Linting your code ✔️
-We are linting the project with Black and Flake8 we reccomend running these both locally before pushing code as they are enforced in the github actions.
+The project is linted with [Black](https://pypi.org/project/black/) and [Flake8](https://pypi.org/project/flake8/) and it is reccomended running these both locally (they are already installed inside the virtual environment following the instructions above) before pushing code as they are enforced in the github actions (see below).

 ## Github actions 🎬

-When pushing code to github it will run actions for linting the code, you can find, add and update these actions in /.github/workflows.
+When pushing code to github it will run actions for linting the code, you can find, add and update these actions in [.github/workflows](./.github/workflows).